- Each category is its own sheet in the workbook

 - Judges should keep in mind that competing in a science fair is not only a competition, but an educational and motivating experience for the students.
 The high point of the Fair experience for most of the students is their judging interviews.

 - Students may have worked on a research project for more than one year.
-However, for the purpose of judging, ONLY research conducted within the current year is to be evaluated.
+However, for judging, ONLY research conducted within the current year is to be evaluated.
 Although previous work is important, it should not unduly impact the judging of this year’s project.
 See Form 7 displayed at their booth for detail on previous work.

 - Compare projects only with those competing at this Fair and not with projects seen in other competitions or scholastic events.